Description

 /usr/local/cpanel/scripts/clean_user_php_sessions 'ci_session\w+$'

-To learn more about the script, you can review the below documentation:
+To learn more about the script, you can review the following documentation: